What is CPD Engineers Australia?

 Engineer Australia CPD Assessments

 Engineers Australia will then inform the member of any insufficient assessment and provide details of their right to request a review of the assessment.
-This review must be done in writing and include enough information to allow it to be investigated properly.
-It should also specify that the CPD auditor did not take relevant material into account, took irrelevant material, failed to follow due process, or demonstrated bias against the member.
-If the member's chartered status or NER registration has been revoked due to the CPD audit, they have 90 days to apply for a review.
+This review must be conducted in writing and include sufficient information to enable proper investigation.

 How Can We Help You?

-Our service includes writing CDR reports which also involve CPD, Summary Statements, as well as career episodes.
-At CDR Report Writer, we guarantee our clients a 100% successful outcome.
 Our experts offer analysis of CDR reports, Stage 2 Competency Standard assessments, Summary Statement writing, Career Episodes, CPD, and more.
 Our team is ready to provide you with the assistance you need!